Orin-beep/HOTSPOT/README.md

 # Usage
-Before predicting the hosts, you have to run `preprocessing.py`, which filters lengths and encodes features for input plasmid sequences.
-Then, you can use `HOTSPOT.py` for host prediction with the pre-trained Transformer models.
-By default, the temporary files are stored in the folder `temporary_files/`, and the prediction results are stored in the TSV file `Results/host_lineage.tsv`.
+Before running HOTSPOT, you should run `preprocessing.py` to encode the input plasmid sequences into sentences.
+After that, you can use `hotspot.py` for host prediction.

 ## Simple example
 ```
-python preprocessing.py --contigs Example_fasta/multiple_plasmids.fasta
+python preprocessing.py
-python HOTSPOT.py       # Recommend using gpu to accelerate the program
+python hotspot.py
 ```

 ## Format of the output file
-The results will be saved in a TSV file containing the predicted host lineages from phylum to species level.
+The results will be saved in a TSV file (default: results/host_lineage.tsv) containing the predicted host lineages from phylum to species level.
 Each row corresponds to an input plasmid sequence.
 Examples:

 | Contig | Phylum | Class | Order | Family | Genus | Species |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |